 In recent years, the corporate finance world has seen a dramatic transition.
 As many as fifty financial products and services are available today, catering to various sets and subsets of business loan seekers.
-These products have made it very difficult for a first-time credit seeker to select a financial vehicle that will enable his/her business to expand.
-Below is comparing two such financial products that provide small businesses and startups with financing, i.e., crowdfunding and small business loans.
+These products have made it difficult for first-time credit seekers to select a financial vehicle enabling their business to expand.
+Below is comparing two financial products that provide small companies and startups with financing, i.e., crowdfunding and small business loans.

 What is Crowdfunding?